-All of us have a tendency to skip a task if it involves too much effort.
-The same holds true for a user who is thinking of inviting his friends.
-The easier your sharing mechanism is, the greater are the number of invites (i) he is willing to send.
+The worst thing that can happen is an app with a great idea spoiled by an awkward interface.
+For better virality, it’s crucial to build an easy sharing mechanism.
+All of us tend to skip a task if it involves too much effort.
+The same is true for a user who is thinking of inviting their friends.
+The easier your sharing mechanism is, the greater are the number of invites (i) they want to send.

 – Make the referral program easy to find

-– Keep the invite mechanism out of all in-game menus
+– Keep the invite mechanism out of all menus

 – Create multiple paths to sending an invite and make them all easy

-A few placements used by popular games to increase the number of invites, are:
+Here are some placements used by popular games to increase the number of invites:

 Visibility is one aspect of a referral campaign.
 The next is how easy it is to share the invite with friends.
 There are 3 ways that most apps use to invite their circle: native sharing, unique codes and incentivised sharing.